AdamPaslawski/OurGan_TransformerNLP/README.md

 This is a fork of  https://github.com/williamSYSU/TextGAN-PyTorch where we implemented our own novel archtecture called OurGan (~/models/OurGan_D , ~/models/OurGan_G).

-You can read our paper included in this repo at ~/OurGan.pdf
+You can read our paper here: https://github.com/AdamPaslawski/OurGan_TransformerNLP/blob/main/OurGan.pdf

 ## Requirements